 - Augmentation of the SSRI with an anti-psychotic at a low dose for at least 4 weeks (for example aripiprazole, or risperidone).
 This is not required for BDD or for young people with OCD or BDD.

 If a patient is not able to take medications due to a medical condition or because of the OCD, then the medication criteria might be relaxed.
 Remember that the HSS is just a funding stream.
 It does not mean that you have to have to fulfil the criteria above to be treated at our own unit.

-If a patient from England does not meet the HSS criteria, they can still be referred to us, but they will have to get local Clinical Commissioning Group (CCG) funding approval.
+If a patient from England does not meet the HSS criteria, or he/she has another anxiety disorder (eg PTSD) they can still be referred to us, but they will have to get local Clinical Commissioning Group (CCG) funding approval.